jh1993/Bugfixes/README.txt

 - Multicast, Suspend Mortality, Holy Fire, Heaven's Wrath, Conductance descriptions updated with missing information.
 - All spell upgrade descriptions have been changed to dynamically reflect stat bonuses, like spell descriptions themselves do.
 - Void and Ice Drake spell descriptions now correctly reflect the spells' breath damage stats.
+- Fallen Angel no longer uses its Cacophony attack when no enemies are in radius.